Nezz/homeassistant-visionos-theme/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=Nezz&repository=homeassistant-visionos-theme&category=theme)

 > [!NOTE]
-> Install the [`card-mod`](https://github.com/thomasloven/lovelace-card-mod) integration via HACS to fix issues with dropdowns.
+> Install the [`uix`](https://github.com/Lint-Free-Technology/uix) integration via HACS to make the sidebar transparent.
+It's a drop-in replacement for card-mod with backwards compatibility.

 2. You should see the "Liquid Glass" and "visionos" themes appear in your list of themes.